Higher Education for Sisters in Africa

 Sisters Leadership Development Initiative

 While Africa is a continent of vast potential, it faces serious obstacles of poverty, chronic hunger, disease, ecological degradation and violence.
-Catholic sisters are a strong force in harnessing that potential, addressing these obstacles head-on and creating hope for a bright future.
-ASEC programs are always evolving; molding to fit the specific needs of sisters working in the rural and poor communities of sub-Saharan Africa.
+Often referred to as Nuns, Catholic Sisters are a strong force in harnessing that potential, addressing these obstacles head-on and creating hope for a bright future.

 How educated sisters are making an impact

-an hour ago: African women religious are using sustainable agriculture to solve problems like malnutrition and food insecurity in sub-Saharan Africa.
+last month: African Sisters are practicing sustainable agriculture and farming to solve problems like malnutrition and food insecurity in sub-Saharan Africa.